DocumentationBook/SphinxDocumentation/tutorial/rest/index.rst

    tables
    images

+In this guide, you'll take a quick look at different elements of the reST markup.
-Here you will find short description of various reST markup elements.
-They are divided in the following groups:
+They are divided into the following groups:

 *  Headers
 *  Text blocks